Get Pre-Approved For Your Car Loan Apply Now

 What are studded tires and how do they work?

-Studded tires are specially designed winter tires that have up to a hundred metal studs embedded into each tire.
-Each stud only protrudes about 1/32 of an inch from the tire’s surface but under the full weight of the car, these studs claw at ice and snow on the road like tiny pickaxes.
+Studded tires are specially designed winter tires that have dozens of small metal studs embedded into each tire’s tread (often around 80–100 studs per tire, depending on the tire size).
+Each stud only protrudes about 1/32 of an inch from the tire’s surface, but under the full weight of the car, these studs claw at ice and snow on the road like tiny pickaxes.

 As the tires rotate, the studs break into layers of ice on the road and grip into packed snow.
-This gives the tires greater traction and control than studless tires.
+This gives the tires greater traction and control than studless tires on slick surfaces.
+In essence, the metal studs provide biting edges that dig into ice, improving grip where even the best non-studded winter tires might struggle.

-If your winter driving is all done on paved and well-maintained streets that are regularly plowed and salted, winter tires are a great choice and likely all you need.
+If your winter driving is all done on paved and well-maintained streets that are regularly plowed and salted, a set of good non-studded winter tires is a great choice and likely all you need.
+Modern winter tires without studs can handle most snowy or slushy conditions effectively.
+(Here’s a breakdown of the differences between all-season, all-weather, and winter tires.)

 winter tire vs all-season vs all-weather